AndreeaDraghici/CMinusMinus-LexicalAnalysis/README.md

 - A document with lexical specifications, including finite automata.

-- The source basket (without executables) of the lexical analyzer.
+- The source code (without executables) of the lexical analyzer.

 - Test files.